August 1st - Sonoma Valley, California

 Ha-Ha Tonka Castle ruins at Toad Cove - with Toad and all

-<-The old water tower at Ha Ha Tonka.
-There were about 3 miles of steps leading up to it.
+tower at Ha Ha Tonka had about 3 miles of steps leading up to it.
 Needless to say in 90 degree weather we just looked at it from a distance

 The Red -> Rocket.
 Our favorite place for dessert!!